Published in Personal Injury on January 15, 2019.

 If you’ve been searching around the web, you probably know you can sue the person who was at fault for your accident and force them to pay compensation.

-This money will certainly help, but how long does a lawsuit take?
+This money will certainly help, but how long does a lawsuit take in Indiana?
 How long does a lawsuit take to get a settlement?
 You probably need the money now and don’t want to wait.

 As a leading Indiana personal injury law firm, we receive many questions from the public every day, and one of the most popular is, “How long does a personal injury case take?”
 The correct answer is, “it depends.”